nodejs/node/doc/api/dns.md

     minttl: 60 } ]
 ```

-Note that the operator of a DNS server might choose not to respond to `ANY`
+DNS server operators may choose not to respond to `ANY`
 queries.
 It may be better to call individual methods like [`dns.resolve4()`][],
 [`dns.resolveMx()`][], and so on.
 For more details, see [RFC 8482][].